gjbex/atools/docs/areduce.md

 proper order of the files, while this would be cumbersome to do by hand.

-If each of the output files were CSV files, the first line of each file would contain the field names, that in te aggregated file should occur only once as the first line.
+If each of the output files were CSV files, the first line of each file would contain the field names, that in the aggregated file should occur only once as the first line.
 ```bash
 $ areduce  -t 1-250  --pattern 'out-{t}.csv'  --out out.csv  --mode csv